Macaque females will pass on their social rankings to their daughters

 - Macaques go by many different local names.
 In Thailand, crab-eating macaques are literally called mangrove monkeys because they’re often found in mangrove forests.

 - Japanese macaques are the northernmost non-human primates located in the world.
 One group of Japanese macaques near the city of Nagano spends its time bathing in hot springs to stay warm for the winter.
-The story goes that these macaques were given their own hot springs in the 1960s when the natural springs became crowded with humans.
+These macaques were given their own hot springs in the 1960s when the natural springs became crowded with humans.
 The macaque hot springs have since become a tourist attraction.

 The macaque is a medium-sized monkey, generally measuring up to 28 inches and 40 pounds in size, with a somewhat long, rounded muzzle and nostrils located on the upper surface.
 The males are generally a lot larger than females, but otherwise, it can be difficult to tell them apart.
 The fur is usually some shade of brown or even black and thins out around the facial area.
 The arms are nearly the same size as the legs, making it easier to climb in trees.